APIs for time series data

 Insert data

-Data can be ingested by using POST requests with content-type application/json
+Data can be ingested by using POST requests with content-type application/json to the endpoint values.

 Query data

-Data can be queried by issueing a GET request to the endpoint /linkedfactory/values
+Data can be queried by issueing a GET request to the endpoint /linkedfactory/values with the required parameter item which specifies the subject of time series data.

-An example would be GET values?item=http://example.org/resource1
+An example would be GET values?item=http://example.org/resource1 that returns a JSON document like:

 {